Engin1980/python-youtube-playlist-to-mp3/readme.md

-This repository contains a simple script(s) to download YouTube playlist (represented as URL) into a set of `*.webm` files, which can be later converted into the `*.mp3` audio files.
+This repository contains a simple script(s) to download YouTube playlist (represented as URL) into a set of `*.webm` files, which can be later converted into the `*.mp3` audio files and their volume can be adjusted.
 The script stores the processed playlist items, so they are skipped next time the script is executed.

 The script supports only audio stream downloading.
 However, feel free to adjust the code for the video support.

 The conversion to `*.mp3` needs an instalation of FFMPEG to be available on the target computer.
+To adjust `.mp3` volume, MP3_GAIN must be available on the target computer (Windows OS only).

 ### Main features:
 * Analyse tracks in the YouTube playlist